TheTardisPilot/VoxMod/README.md

 The textboxs under the checkbox will determine the range, volume, and pitch at which the sound can be heard.
 A value of 200 equates to about 50m.
 If not given, defaults to 200.
 Volume can range from 0 to 5, a 0 is changed automatically to 1.
 Pitch can range from 0.5 to 2.0, with 1.0 being normal.
 Changing pitch also changes length of the message.
 Volume and range are only available for local audio, range is not needed for global audio and each user can adjust audio on their own for global.

 Global audio volume is determined by Esc > Configure > Audio > "Scripted UI" slider.
-This may start very high or very low to start with, so be weary of blown eardrums and/or deafness.
+This may start very high or very low to start with, so be weary of volume.

 The "Optional" checkbox enables/disables optional additional features for each voice, enabled by default.
 At the moment, the only optional setting is for CASSIE.
 If checked, it will play bell_start, bell_mid, and bell_end at the appropriate locations.
 These sounds are also available for you if you disable the option, but bell_mid will not be possible manually and will play ONLY the ambience for about a full 3 minutes. bell_mid only works for global audio, I had troubles with it lasting forever with local audio.